 A decision was made at Board level to maintain the independence of the MTI HM Diploma syllabus, and therefore it’s not listed on the Qualification Credit Framework.

 Simply listing a qualification on the QCF is no guarantee of quality.
 This depends on a robust quality assurance package, and the MTI has this.
 The following aspects of the MTI qualification are a guarantee of quality:

 - MTI itself is an accrediting body which is nationally recognised.
-The syllabus is taught in 14 schools across the UK and the qualification awarded through MTI.
+The syllabus is taught in 15 schools across the UK and the qualification awarded through MTI

-- Our practitioners are eligible to join both GCMT (General Council for Massage Therapy now the Council for Soft Tissue Therapies) and CNHC (Complementary and Natural Healthcare Council).
+- Our practitioners are eligible to join both the GCMT and CNHC.
 This is because the MTI qualification is recognised by both these bodies.
-The CNHC is the go-to list for NHS staff seeking massage practitioners for their patients and only the most robust qualifications are on it.
+The CNHC is the go-to list for NHS staff seeking massage practitioners for their patients and only the most robust qualifications are on it

-- Of our exams; both the practical exam, the theory exam and the coursework hours are individually and externally assessed (for standard and completion) before a student is allowed to qualify.
-Marking consistency across exams is audited.
+- Both the practical exam, the theory exam and the coursework hours are individually and externally assessed (for standard and completion) before a student is allowed to qualify.
+Marking consistency across exams is audited

 - The MTI as a whole undergoes external verification by industry experts.

 Can the MTI HM Diploma contribute to UCAS points?

 Qualifications awarded by MTI do not currently fall within the National Qualifications Framework (NQF) as our organisation is relatively small and specialised.
 However, our Diploma course is taught as part of a degree programme at a UK university (which runs degree courses in complementary health) and they have benchmarked the MTI Diploma in Holistic Massage, Anatomy, Physiology & Pathology as Level 4.